freshstart-aus/freshstart-wa/content/about/Approach.md

 draft: false
 ---

+Fresh Start has a unique approach to treating drug addiction.

 Fresh Start’s approach to helping people with drug addictions is sometimes known as the PHREE model:

 * Physiology